 Only when people get to choose their own labels will we get anywhere toward building an equitable culture.

-I’m autistic, not a person with autism.
-Autistic is my identity.
+I’m a disabled person, not a person with disabilities.
+Disabled is my identity.

-Identity first language is common among social model advocates.
-When hanging out in social model and neurodiversity communities, identity first is usually a better default than person first.
+Identity first language is common among social model self-advocates.
+When hanging out in social model, neurodiversity, and self-advocacy communities, identity first is a better default than person first.
 Every autistic and disabled person I know uses identity first language.
 The words autistic and disabled connect us with an identity, a community, and a culture.
 They help us advocate for ourselves.

-There’s a language gap between self-advocates and the institutions that claim to represent them.
+There’s a language gap between self-advocates and the institutions that claim to represent us.
 There’s a gap between parents and their #ActuallyAutistic and disabled kids.
 There’s a generational gap in the disability movement.
 This is confusing for those trying to be allies.
-The articles below offer perspective and advice on identity first and person first language from self-advocates.
+The articles, videos, and tweets below offer perspective and advice on identity first and person first language from self-advocates.
 At the end, I collect tweets from autistic and disabled people in a Twitter moment.
 Witness and respect these perspectives.

 But please realise this: when autistic adults offer their experiences or insight, consider listening.
 We do not speak for your child, but we’re not really all that different from them.
 Telling us we’re “not autistic enough” insults us and trivialises the hardships many of us have endured.
 Hardships that, yes, may be very different from what your child might experience, but hardships nevertheless.
 I’ve earned the right to label myself as autistic.
 It explains everything.
 It is not all that I am, but it defines so much of who I am.